California Western School of Law: Faculty

 The law school has 25 tenured faculty members, three faculty members on the tenure track and six legal skills professors.
 From 2010 to 2014, 28 tenured and tenure-track faculty members published 18 books, 15 book chapters, 55 law review articles and 75 other scholarly publications.
 Tenure-track or tenured faculty who were members of the faculty in the last seven years wrote 70 additional publications.

-The law school created six endowed professorships to support faculty members in their research and scholarship.
-California Western has also been named to the President's Higher Education Community Service Honor Roll for the past five years.

 Student debt

-According to U.S. News & World Report, the average indebtedness of 2016 graduates who incurred law school debt was $143,592 (not including undergraduate debt), and 88% of 2016 graduates took on debt.
+According to U.S. News & World Report, annual tuition and fees are $58,350 for full-time, and $43,550 for part-time.